-Model and Teach to introduce new concepts (I do, we do, you do)- concrete, pictorial and abstract teaching.
+Model and Teach to introduce new concepts - concrete, pictorial and abstract teaching.
 This input is given in small sections throughout the lesson.

-Practice and Apply - children are given chance to apply their skills to problems and questions.
+Practice and Apply - children are given chance to apply their skills to problems and questions, we apply the 'Five is Fine rule' in order to ensure pupils are moved on in their learning.